davidfowl/aspnetvnextwebapiapp/Generations.md

 ## Existing Generations
 Below is the mapping table from existing platforms to their generation.

-e.g. If a library targets Generation 5.4, it can run *only* run on .NET 4.6 or later, Universal Windows Platform 10 (UWP) and DNX Core 5.0
+If a library targets Generation 5.4, it can run *only* run on .NET 4.6 or later, Universal Windows Platform 10 (UWP) and DNX Core 5.0

 ![Generations](https://jabbrlive.blob.core.windows.net/jabbr-uploads/clipboard_5130.png)